Pay-Per-Click Advertising: What Real Estate Agents Need to Know About Search Engine Ads

 For that reason, we suggest either of the following website pages as the final destination for your search engine ads:

-• An IDX-enabled page, where leads can complete searches for properties.
+- An IDX search page, where leads can complete searches for properties.
 They’ll be prompted to contact you for more information about listings they’re interested in.

 Once you know where you want your real estate ad to drive to, you can decide how you’re going to convince users to click the ad.